cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 **Adversarial robustness.** The demo has no defense against adversarial inputs designed to game the risk assessment or factuality stages.
 Production content moderation must account for deliberate evasion.

-These gaps are tractable engineering problems, not fundamental design flaws.
-The demo validates the design hypothesis; closing these gaps is the work of productionization.
+These are tractable engineering gaps.
+The demo validates the design hypothesis.
+Productionization is the next phase of work.

 ## Design Principles